YousefED/SyncedStore/docs/docs/intro.md

 ---
 sidebar_position: 1
 sidebar_label: Introduction
+slug: /
 ---

 # Introduction to SyncedStore

 SyncedStore is a library for building distributed, real-time collaborative web applications.
-This used to be extremely complex, but with SyncedStore it's as easy as sharing a pie!
+This used to be quite complex, but with SyncedStore it's as easy as sharing a pie!

 Let's make developing _multiplayer_ (or multi-device) experiences just as simple as developing regular applications.